Letter from the Founder of Sisters In Sustainability

 • Graduate from Cambridge in Governance in Sustainability for Business.

-• Speak and facilitate for organisations such as Drapers, Retail Week, Retail Gazette, Shelter, and The British Council.
+• Speak and facilitate for organisations such as Milan Fashion Week, Selfridges, Drapers, Retail Week, Retail Gazette, Shelter, and The British Council.

 • Win a Sustainability Influencer Award.